-Aim to close more sales and increase how much individual shoppers spend, but don’t forget to build a good relationship with your subscribers to make them your loyal customers.
+Aim to close more sales and increase your customer lifetime value, but don’t forget to build a good relationship with your subscribers to make them your loyal customers.

-Generally, people know when they’re being sold to, and they don’t like it.
+Generally, people know when they’re being pitched an upsell, and typically they don’t like it.
 Nurture good customer relationships and offer great value with every upsell.

-Send them free information and other kinds of “gifts,” and do things just to improve the relationship — not necessarily to sell.
+Send your customers free information and other kinds of freebies, and do things just to improve the relationship — not just for selling.

-And with the power of email marketing automation, you can craft these emails upfront and have them go out whenever someone shops or opts in — no additional work needed.
+With the power of email marketing automation, you can craft your upsell emails upfront and have them go out whenever someone shops or opts in — no additional work needed.